brcnitk/IPv6-Deployment-Workshop/MIPv6/README.md

 net.ipv6.conf.all.autoconf = 1
 net.ipv6.conf.all.accept_ra = 1
 net.ipv6.conf.all.accept_redirects = 1
 ```
 ### Disabling the Firewall

-Firewall should be disabled in all the virtual machines as it works as security barriers, controlling what traffic enters the network and what will exit it.
-It may block some traffic in tunnel.
+The firewall should be disabled in all the virtual machines as it works as a security barrier, controlling what traffic enters the network and what will exit it.
+It may block some traffic in the tunnel.

-By disabling we are simplifying the testing environment by eliminating the chances of filteration of traffic.
+By disabling it, we are simplifying the testing environment by eliminating the chances of filtration of traffic.

-To disable the firewall use:
+To disable the firewall, use:
 ```
 systemctl disable firewalld
 ```

 ### Disable the NAT / Internet
-NAT should be disabled via the Network settings in VirtualBox for each VM in order to avoid the packet going into that interface which may leads to packet loss.
+NAT should be disabled via the Network settings in VirtualBox for each VM in order to avoid the packet going into that interface which may lead to packet loss.
 Alternatively, you may turn off the interface which is connected to the Internet in the settings for each of the VMs.